Seal element of the university of freiburg in the shape of a clover

 Materials and energy are needed to build and operate cities, industries, and infrastructure.
 At the same time, energy supply and material production are major drivers of global environmental crises, including global warming and deforestation.

 Our mission is to provide scientific insights on the sustainable supply and use of materials and energy for different levels of economic development, cultures, and lifestyles.
-Our scenario models and assessment tools identify the most effective supply-side and demand-side strategies for decoupling resource use from human wellbeing.
-We promote open science and maintain a research portal with a blog, a database, model information, teaching material, and visualisation tools
+With our scenario models, we study people-centered sustainability and build scenarios for material and energy use in post-growth societies.
+These models help us identify the most effective supply-side and demand-side strategies for decoupling resource use from human wellbeing.

 News